fgrehm/vagrant-pristine/README.md

 Restore your vagrant machines to a pristine state with a single command.
 Basically the same as runnning a `vagrant destroy && vagrant up`.

-**DEPRECATED**: Similar functionality is likely to be provided by a future Vagrant release, see the issues below for more
+Similar functionality may be provided by a future Vagrant release, see the issues below for more information:
 - https://github.com/mitchellh/vagrant/issues/5378
 - https://github.com/mitchellh/vagrant/pull/5410
 - https://github.com/mitchellh/vagrant/pull/5613